 Penina is married to Rabbi Binyamin Teitelbaum, a noted Torah scholar and member of the Cincinnati Community Kollel, who serves as Program Director while also leading the Cincinnati’s successful Partners in Torah program.
 They have three adorable children and enjoy being a part of the beautiful Cincinnati Jewish community.

-Rabbi Ezra Goldschmiedt A native of West Hempstead, New York, Rabbi Ezra Goldschmiedt joins Atara this year to teach a class on the weekly Torah portion.
+Rabbi Ezra Goldschmiedt A native of West Hempstead, New York, Rabbi Ezra Goldschmiedt teaches an advanced class on the weekly Torah portion.
 Rabbi Goldschmiedt graduated with highest honors from Yeshiva University in 2008, where he went on to receive his rabbinic ordination and a masters in Jewish education.
 Over the course of his studies, Rabbi Goldschmiedt served as a research assistant in Yeshiva University’s psychology department and Azrieli Graduate School, while also taking on teaching and rabbinical roles for the DRS High School for Boys, Mount Kisco Hebrew Congregation and Aish Connections.

 Prior to coming to Cincinnati, Rabbi Goldschmiedt served as the rabbinic assistant of Congregation Beth Avraham Yoseph of Toronto (BAYT), and as a fellow of Toronto’s Yeshiva University/Torah MiTzion Beit Midrash Zichron Dov.
 He currently serves as the rabbi of Congregation Sha’arei Torah.

-He has taught mainly Chumash and Halacha at the high school level, but his passion extends to numerous other subject areas.
+He has taught mainly Chumash, Megillos, and Halacha at the high school level, but his passion extends to numerous other subject areas.
 He enjoys bringing hands-on experiences into the classroom.

 “My greatest nachas is seeing graduates who have become the finest bnos Yisroel.
 This satisfaction, plus the daily thrill of unearthing the Torah’s profundities, make it all worthwhile,” states Rabbi Heigh.